Hydroponics in Organic — What You Need to Know

 An organic plan shall contain provisions designed to foster soil fertility, primarily through the management of the organic content of the soil through proper tillage, crop rotation, and manuring.

-Growing plants in a bucket of water has absolutely nothing to do with fostering soil fertility.
+Growing plants in a bucket of water, or in a plastic bag with an inert substrate such as coconut husks, has absolutely nothing to do with fostering soil fertility.

 WHERE ELSE IN THE WORLD IS HYDROPONICS ALLOWED IN ORGANIC?